Esri/storymap-tour/README.md

 ### Is the template compatible with previous version?
 Yes, web map designed for the previous version should continue to work without any modification.
 Customization and enhancement of the application will require code changes, most of them should be easy to translate into the new application.

-### Can I deploy Map Tour on Portal for ArcGIS
+### Can I deploy Map Tour on Portal for ArcGIS?
-Yes, but some limitations apply and you will need a special version.
-Please contact us to get it.
-Map Tour should be included in future releases of Portal for ArcGIS (after 10.2).
+Yes, Map Tour 2.1 is included in Portal for ArcGIS 10.2.1.
+Note that for technical reason, the Feature Service creation isn't yet available from the interactive builder.
+If you want to use a Feature Service, please consult [this section](#using-an-existing-feature-service-map-service-or-shapefile).

+If you use an older version of Portal, you can [download](https://github.com/Esri/map-tour-storytelling-template-js/raw/master/Storytelling-MapTour-2.1.zip) and deploy the template in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapTour`.
+This folder may already contain a non-functional version of the template.
+If this is the case, remove the folder's content before copying the new files.
+Then refer your Portal documentation for instructions on publishing a new web application item and adding it to the web application gallery.
+If you choose to deploy the template in any other folder, some configuration will be required (see index.html configuration).
+Also note that the web application gallery preview feature won't be functional and give a 404 error.

+### Can the template be used offline?
+Yes, by using Portal for ArcGIS.
+When deployed on a Portal for ArcGIS instance, the Map Tour doesn't require any external service to function.
+But by default the template will still include the header social buttons and template publishers are able to import pictures from the some online pictures hosting services.
+These options can be disabled individually through the configuration file app/maptour-config.js.

+### Why pictures hosted on Feature Service are not displayed?

+This can happen when you are referencing pictures stored as Feature Service attachments (or specific data source) in a CSV without using a web mapping application (i.e: you are drag and dropping the CSV into ArcGIS.com web map viewer and configuring the downloadable with the web map id).

+You have two options:

+ * Drop the csv layer from your webmap and use the interactive builder to import it (publish a blank webmap and create a hosted Map Tour).
+The interactive builder will check the CSV for you
+ * Edit your data to end your picture's URL with `#isImage` (not needed for the thumbnail)

+### Supported pictures formats and videos

+Supported picture format are: **.jpg, .jpeg, .png, .gif and .bmp**.
+If your media doesn’t end with that extension, the Map Tour will consider it to be a video, except when using a feature service (see below).

+The Map Tour template doesn't include a video player, so you have to use the external video player provided by your favorite video hosting service (find the option to embed the video and copy the URL present in the given code).
+If you want to host the video yourself, you can create an HTML page that contains a video player like [Video.js](http://www.videojs.com/).

+### Can I integrate video when using Feature Service with attachments

+The interactive builder doesn't provide a dialog to include video when using feature services with attachments, but it is possible to do so by editing your data outside of the interactive builder.
+In the arcgis.com map viewer, if you modify the picture fields to point to an external video and add a special parameter at the end of your URL (#isVideo), your media will be considered to be a video.

+Note that you still need to have two valid pictures attachments or the point won’t be used.
+It isn't possible to use videos when using feature service attachments without the picture and thumbnail fields.

 ### Can I use the builder with the downloadable
-We distribute the builder source code but for technical reason it's not yet usable without a code modification that we don't document.
-If you are interested, please contact us.
+Yes, when the template is configured with an application ID, adding the URL parameter 'edit' will open the interactive builder.
+You will be prompted for user authentication.
+Note that some technical restrictions on browsers like Internet Explorer older than version 10 may apply.

 ### What are the configuration settings?

-Configuration happens in two files:
+Configuration happens in three files:
  * index.html
-  - Web map id
+  - Web map id or web mapping application id
   - Application layout
   - Use the first data record as an introduction slide
-  - Header title/subtitle (webmap title/subtitle used by default)
+  - Header title/subtitle (webmap title/subtitle are used by default)
-  - Force webmap layer to be used
+  - Force a webmap layer to be used as the tour data source
   - Optional zoom level to be applied for the story points following introduction
-  - Bing map key
-  - Proxy URL
-  - Portal URL
-  - Geometry service URL
  * app/maptour-config.js
   - Header, picture panel and carousel colors
-  - Header logo image and link
+  - Header logo image, link and social button configuration
-  - Header "A story map" title and link
+  - Map popup colors
-  - Marker sets
+  - Map markers icons sets
-  - Data fields name
+  - Data fields election rules
-  - Map popup
+  - Data import from online service
+  - Portal and proxy URLs
+ * app/commonConfig.js
+  - Bing map key
+  - Geometry and geocode service URLs

 ### Which web map layer will be used?
 The application will use the web map **upper visible point feature layer**.

 Eligible feature layer are:
- - Feature service with two attachments per feature (main picture has first attachment, thumbnail as the second)
+ - Feature service with two attachments per feature (main picture as the first attachment, thumbnail as the second)
  - Feature layer without attachments
  - Web map embedded data: CSV, Shapefile
  - Map service: specific layer only (e.g. MyService/MapServer/0)